-Recently, I decided to experiment with a keto coconut shrimp recipe, and was determined to get that same crispy exterior, with an addicting mix of salty and sweet flavors.
+Recently, I decided to experiment with a keto coconut shrimp recipe, and was determined to get that same crispy exterior, with an perfect mix of salty and sweet flavors.
 But would it work???
 I’m happy to report, the answer is YES.

 Baking is the easiest method to making these keto coconut shrimp, but unfortunately it just didn’t produce that super crispy exterior I was looking for.
 When I opted to fry them, it all came together and my keto coconut shrimp turned a beautiful golden brown!
-Frying for the win! ??
+Frying for the win!

 Don’t be intimidated by the frying step, it’s really not hard and the two most important things to remember when frying your keto coconut shrimp is to 1) make sure the oil is hot enough (about 375 degrees, but no hotter) and 2) that you don’t crowd the pan with too many shrimp at once.